NCarson/Postgres.jl/README.md

 NOTICE:  table "news" does not exist, skipping
 INFO: SELECT 10 10
 0x0 DataFrames.DataFrame

-# Messages are passed through to Julia as you are used to seeing them in psql.

 julia> df = query(curs, "select * from s")
 julia> copyto(curs, df, "s")